codesections-personal/codesections/content/blog/gutenberg-vs-hugo/index.md

 place](https://vincent.is/announcing-gutenberg/).

-The issue here is that Hugo relies on the Go templating syntax, which means it relies on numerous conventions that may be second-nature to someone coding in Go every day, but that are pretty foreign to the rest of us.
+The issue here is that Hugo relies on the Go templating syntax, which means it relies on numerous conventions that may be second nature to someone coding in Go every day, but that are pretty foreign to the rest of us.
 Conversely, even though Gutenberg is written in Rust, it doesn't try to implement a Rust-specific template syntax.
 Instead, it uses